mskf3000/Tutorials-and-Cheat-Sheets/RNG-Tools.md

 	#RNGDOPTIONS="--hrng=tpm --fill-watermark=90% --feed-interval=1"
 	RNGDOPTIONS="--fill-watermark=90% --feed-interval=1"

-Note that on Ubuntu 14.04 that `RNGDOPTIONS` with `--feed-interval` so just set that to something like this:
+Note that on Ubuntu 14.04 and above that `RNGDOPTIONS` with `--feed-interval` doesn’t work.
+So just set that to something like this:

 	RNGDOPTIONS="--fill-watermark=90% "